ghidora77/GEE_Labs_Website/docs/Lab_01.md

 #### Extension to Geospatial Imagery

 Geospatial imagery poses two additional complications on top of a traditional color photograph.
-To make cohesive analysis, we need to be able to tie our imagery to the real world.
-For the image of peppers, each pixel was built on an arbitrary axis of rows and columns that start at zero.
-However, this gives us no meaningful information about where in the world the red bell pepper is.
+For analysis, we need to be able to tie our imagery to the real world.
+In the image of peppers, each pixel was built on an arbitrary axis of rows and columns that start at zero.
+However, this gives us no meaningful information about where in the world the red bell pepper is located.
 With geospatial imagery, we need to associate pixels with location.
 We need to know the exact size of the pixel, and position on earth.
 The high-resolution imagery below is produced by the 'National Agriculture Imagery Program'.
 This imagery has a red, green and blue value and a latitude and longitude (-74.01, 40.72), in addition to a size (each pixel represents 1 meter by 1 meter).
-With this information, we can associate our pixel values with location on earth (New York), and aggregating the information we need.
+With this information, we can associate our pixel values with location on earth (New York), and aggregate the information we need.

 ![im_01_04](im/im_01_04.png)

 The other complexity we are faced with is that satellite imagery often has many layers.
-While our image of peppers had only a red, green and blue value, satellite platforms are equipped to provide much more.
-Most platforms have a value in the Near Infra-red range, while Landsat has numerous bands, with different scales and resolutions.
-For instance, Landsat collects information in the ultra-blue range, shortwave infrared and other thermal metrics.
+While our image of peppers had only a red, green and blue value, many satellite platforms are equipped to provide much more information.
+Most platforms have a value in the near infra-red range - while others have numerous bands, with different scales and resolutions.
+For instance, the Landsat 8 sensor has eleven bands capturing information from eleven different portions of the electromagentic spectrum, including near infrared (NIR) and thermal bands that are invisible to the human eye.
+Many Machine Learning projects, which we will explore in later labs, involve normalizing or transforming the information contained within each of these layers.
 Note that while each pixel size must be the same within each individual layer, the layers can be different.
-We often build false or pseudocolor images by utilizing different combintions of bands.
+For instance, a satellite platform may have 5 meter spatial resolution in the red/green/blue range, but 60m resolution in the near infra-red range.
+While visualizing satellite imagery as a traditional photograph is a good starting point, there's much more information that we can incorporate into our analysis.
+We often build false or pseudocolor images by utilizing different combintions of bands, or we can focus in on certain infrared signatures to detect asphalt roads and roofs.
+The possibilities of analysis within remote sensing are endless, but this also leads to complications.

 ![im_01_05](im/im_01_05.png)

-As said before, digital images are often referred to as 'raster' and ESRI has a great overview of rasters used in geospatial analysis featured [here](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/what-is-raster-data.htm).
+As said before, digital images are often referred to as 'raster' data.
+ESRI, makers of ArcGIS has an excellent overview of using raster imagery in geospatial analysis featured [here](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/what-is-raster-data.htm).

 ### From Digital Image to Geospatial Image
-A digital image is a flat, square surface.
-However, the earth is round (spherical).
+To make the connection between our satellite imagery and real-world location even more complicated is the fact that a digital image is a flat, square surface - the earth is spherical.

-Thus to make use of the synoptic properties of remote sensing data, we need to align the pixels in our image to a real-world location.
+To make use remote sensing imagery, we need to align the pixels in our image to a real-world location.
 There's quite a bit of mathematics involved in this process, but we will focus on two main components - establishing a Geographic Coordinate System (GCS) and a Projected Coordinate System (PCS).

 The GCS defines the spherical location of the image whereas the PCS defines how the grid around that location is constructed.
 Because the earth is not a perfect sphere, there are different GCS for different regions, such as 'North American Datum: 83' which is used to accurately define North America, and 'World Geodetic System of 1984', which is used globally.

-The PCS then constructs a flat grid around the GCS in which you can create a relationship between each pixel of a 2-dimensional image to the corresponding area on the world.
-Some of the common PCS formats include EPSG, Albers Conic, Lambert, Eckert, Equidistant, etc. Different types of PCS's are designed for different formats, as the needs of a petroleum engineer working over a few square miles will differ from than a climate change researcher at the scope of the planet, for example.

-- Much of the discussion of defining GCS is outside the scope of this course, but the important thing to note is that a GCS defines the starting point for a projection.
+The PCS then constructs a flat grid around the GCS to create a relationship between each pixel of a 2-dimensional image to the corresponding area on the world.
+Some of the common PCS formats include EPSG, Albers Conic, Lambert, Eckert, Equidistant, etc. Different types of PCS's are designed for different use cases, as the needs of a petroleum engineer working over a few square miles will differ from than a climate change researcher measuring global change.
+Much of the discussion of defining GCS is outside the scope of this course, but the important thing to note is that a GCS defines the starting point for a projection.

-ESRI (the makers of ArcGIS) has an  [article](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/gcs_vs_pcs/) discussing the difference between GCS and PCS that provides further context.
-While you should be aware of the differences between GCS and PCS's -- especially when you intend to run analyses on the data you download from GEE in another system such as R, Python, or Arc -- GEE takes care of much of the complexity of these differences behind the scenes.
+ESRI has an [article](https://www.esri.com/arcgis-blog/products/arcgis-pro/mapping/gcs_vs_pcs/) discussing the difference between GCS and PCS that provides further context on this relationship.
+While you should be aware of these two major terms - especially when you intend to run analysis on the data you download from GEE in another system, such as R, Python, or ArcGIS - GEE takes care of much of the complexity of these differences behind the scenes.
 Further documentation on the GEE methodology can be found [here](https://developers.google.com/earth-engine/guides/projections).
 In our first exercise, we will show you how to identify the PCS so you can understand the underlying structure.

-Furthermore, remote sensing data often consists of more than the three Red-Green-Bluye layers we're used to seeing visualized in traditional photography.
-For instance, the Landsat 8 sensor has eleven bands capturing information from eleven different portions of the electromagentic spectrum, including near infrared (NIR) and thermal bands that are invisible to the human eye.
-Many Machine Learning projects also involve normalizing or transforming the information contained within each of these layers, which we will return to in subsequent labs.
-Whereas Planet (formerly Planet Labs) Multispectral has a Blue, Green, Red, Near InfraRed and Panchromatic, the last of which has a different resolution than the other layers.

-In sum, understanding the bands available in your datasets, identifying which bands are necessary (and appropriate) for your analysis, and ensuring that these data represent consistent spatial locations is essential.
+Understanding the bands available in your datasets, identifying which bands are necessary (and appropriate) for your analysis, and ensuring that these data represent consistent spatial locations is essential.
 While GEE simplifies many complex calculations behind the scenes, this lab will help us unpack the products available to us and their essential characteristics.

 #### Summary
 Each pixel has a position, measured with respect to the axes of some coordinate reference system (CRS), such as a [geographic coordinate system](https://en.wikipedia.org/wiki/Geographic_coordinate_system).
 A CRS in Earth Engine is often referred to as a projection, since it combines a shape of the Earth with a [datum](https://en.wikipedia.org/wiki/Geodetic_datum) and a transformation from that spherical shape to a flat map, called a [projection](https://en.wikipedia.org/wiki/Map_projection).